OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:20

-But if I drive out demons by the finger of God, then the kingdom of God has come upon you.
+But if I expel demons by the power of God, then the kingdom of God has come upon you.

 ## Luke 11:21

-When a strong man, fully armed, guards his own house, his possessions are secure.
+When a strong man, fully armed, guards his own house, his belongings are secure.

 ## Luke 11:22